 PS – If you make these vegan meatballs with gravy, be sure to snap a photo and tag me on instagram (@dietitiandebbie).
 I love seeing what you make!

-PPS – Check back later this week for a hella good sangria recipe coming to the blog!
-It would be to perfect addition to any friends-giving meal. 😉Print
+PPS – This sangria would be the perfect addition to any friends-giving meal. 😉Print

 These vegan meatballs with mushroom gravy are a great plant-based alternative to Thanksgiving turkey and way more tasty than any store-bought veggie loaf!

 - 1 cup dried brown lentils, rinsed

 - 2 tablespoons ground flax seed

 - 5 tablespoons water

 - 1/2 cup peeled and chopped carrot

 - 1 teaspoon fresh or dried thyme